rust-or/good_lp/README.md

 ### [lp-solvers][lps]

-The `lp-solvers` is particular: it doesn't contain any solver.
+The `lp-solvers` feature is particular: it doesn't contain any solver.
 Instead, it calls other solvers at runtime.
-It write the given problem to a `.lp` file, and launches an external solver command (such as **gurobi**, **cplex**, **cbc**, or **glpk**) to solve it.
+It writes the given problem to a `.lp` file, and launches an external solver command (such as **gurobi**, **cplex**, **cbc**, or **glpk**) to solve it.

 There is some overhead associated to this method: it can take a few hundred milliseconds